trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-atomic.md

 }
 ```

-✅ Each component can **extend the global AtomicRelay and AtomicStore types** and these declarations from our `Game` component will be available globally within your tsx files.
-TriFrost infers your events and store structure automatically:
+✅ Each component or module can **extend the global AtomicRelay and AtomicStore types**.
+These declarations become ambiently available inside all `<Script>` **blocks and registered Modules**.
+No imports needed.

 ```tsx
 <Script data={{ evtStart: 'game:evt:boot' as keyof AtomicRelay }}>
   {({ el, data, $ }) => {